 Beyond just the obvious nutritional boost that it provides, here are some more specific ways that almond milk can benefit your health and overall well-being.

 Less calories means that almond milk can be a better choice for those on diets or more restrictive nutritional plans.
-Losing weight is much easier with almond milk since you’ll get just 30 to 60 calories per cup.
+A single cup of almond milk typically contains 30 to 60 calories.

-Almond milk is excellent for the heart, thanks to a lack of cholesterol combined with a hearty dose of monounsaturated fats that work to unclog arteries and promote better blood flow.
+Almond milk lacks cholesterol and contains monounsaturated fats.
 In fact, some research shows that adding in nuts (and nut milks) to your diet can result in a 45 percent lower risk of developing heart disease.

 Encourages bone health